 Are lasers safe for tackling hyperpigmentation in dark skin?

 Lasers haven’t always had the best reputation amongst Black and brown folk.
-The light-emitting devices are widely used to help acne scarring, sun spots, melasma, and more but they have been rumored to cause burns and hyperpigmentation in dark skin (for years, I thought laser facials were a no-go).
-However, technological advancements mean it has become easier to find laser treatments that are safe for melanin-rich skin.
+The light-emitting devices are widely used to help acne scarring, sun spots, melasma and more but they have been rumoured to cause burns and hyperpigmentation in dark skin (for years, I thought laser facials were a no-go).
+However, technological advancements mean it has become easier to find laser treatments which are safe for melanin-rich skin.

 The FDA-approved Nd:Yag laser is considered one of the most effective and safest lasers for Black and Asian skin tones.
 In simple terms, it uses a longer wavelength of light compared to other commercial lasers and is praised for its ability to differentiate between skin pigment and hair follicles.
 Speaking to Refinery29 in 2019, dermatologist Dr Lester explained further: “To be clear, anyone can get a burn with any laser.
 However, many devices like the Nd:Yag laser have great wavelengths that sidestep this issue.”

 Still, laser facials should be approached with ample caution and with the advice of a trusted healthcare practitioner who has had experience working with dark skin.
 “Your practitioner needs to know what the extra heat can look like on [darker skin], what [Black skin] looks like when it's burning.
 And that comes with a practitioner who has a melanin-safe mindset,” says Lartey.

 Why is there stigma when it comes to treating hyperpigmentation?